fertapric/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 <<104, 101, 197, 130, 197, 130, 111>>
 ```

-Each number given to a binary is meant to represent a byte and therefore must go up to 255.
+Each number given to a binary is meant to represent a byte (and therefore must be between 0 and 255).
 Binaries allow modifiers to be given to store numbers bigger than 255 or to convert a code point to its UTF-8 representation:

 ```iex
 iex> <<255>>